-What Languages Are In 'Black Panther'?
-This Clip Perfectly Explains Them All – EXCLUSIVE
+This Clip Perfectly Explains All The Different Languages In ‘Black Panther’ – EXCLUSIVE

 Wakanda is sadly not a real country, but the languages that its residents speak is actually very real.
 Elite Daily can exclusively reveal a new featurette from the Black Panther DVD, in which stars Danai Gurira and Winston Duke, along with the movie's dialect coach Beth McGuire, explain what languages are used in Black Panther and why they were chosen.
 Consider this your first course in your Wakandan language credit.